development-and-dinosaurs/gradle-git-versioner/CONTRIBUTING.md

 3. Make your changes and submit a pull request from your fork into master branch.

-4. The pull request will run through Circle CI and Coveralls to ensure it compiles, tests run, and code quality and test coverage is adequate.
+4. The pull request will run through GitHub Actions to ensure it compiles and tests pass.

+5. The pull request will be reviewed and comments made and changes requests where required.

-5. The pull request will be merged into master branch and included in the next release.
+5. When ready, the pull request will be merged into master branch and automatically included in the next release.

 ## Contribution Guidelines

-Contributions will be merged in a lot quicker if the following guidelines are followed:
+Contributions will be merged in a lot quicker if you follow these guidelines:

 1. Include unit tests for all new logic introduced.

 2. Integration tests should be included where sensible.

-3. Include documentation in the README for new features, and JavaDoc in line with linting rules.
+3. Include documentation in the README for new features.

 ## Commit Message Guidelines